 The company has cash and cash equivalents, Portfolio Investments, and receivables in South African rand, and cash and cash equivalents and Portfolio Investments in pound sterling.
 In addition, the company has cash and cash equivalents in Canadian dollars and Mauritian rupees, of which the impact of fluctuations in either would be insignificant.
-In the first six months of 2022, the company's net foreign currency exposure on balances denominated in the South African rand remained relatively constant and balances denominated in pound sterling increased when compared to the net foreign currency exposure to those currencies at December 31, 2021.
+In the first nine months of 2022, the company's net foreign currency exposure on balances denominated in the South African rand remained relatively constant when compared to the net foreign currency exposure to that currencies at December 31, 2021.
+In the first nine months of 2022, the company's net foreign currency exposure on balances denominated in pound sterling decreased due to the sale of Other Common Shares denominated in pound sterling.
 The company's common shareholders' equity and net earnings (loss) may be significantly affected by foreign currency movements resulting from the company's South African rand- and pound sterling-denominated investments.

-At June 30, 2022, had the U.S. dollar strengthened by 5% or 10% relative to the South African rand with all other variables held constant, the net decrease in net earnings (loss) would have been \$3,588 and \$7,175, respectively.
-Conversely, had the U.S. dollar weakened by 5% or 10% relative to the South African rand, with all other variables held constant, the net increase in net earnings (loss) would have been \$3,588 and \$7,175, respectively.
-At June 30, 2022, had the U.S. dollar strengthened by 5% or 10% relative to the pound sterling with all other variables held constant, the net decrease in net earnings (loss) would have been \$377 and \$754, respectively.
-Conversely, had the U.S. dollar weakened by 5% or 10% relative to the pound sterling, with all other variables held constant, the net increase in net earnings (loss) would have been \$377 and \$754, respectively.
+At September 30, 2022, had the U.S. dollar strengthened by 5% or 10% relative to the South African rand with all other variables held constant, the net decrease in net earnings (loss) would have been \$3,285 and \$6,569, respectively.
+Conversely, had the U.S. dollar weakened by 5% or 10% relative to the South African rand, with all other variables held constant, the net increase in net earnings (loss) would have been \$3,285 and \$6,569, respectively.
+At September 30, 2022, had the U.S. dollar strengthened by 5% or 10% relative to the pound sterling with all other variables held constant, the net decrease in net earnings (loss) would have been \$319 and \$638, respectively.
+Conversely, had the U.S. dollar weakened by 5% or 10% relative to the pound sterling, with all other variables held constant, the net increase in net earnings (loss) would have been \$319 and \$638, respectively.
 The company has not hedged its foreign currency risk.
 Certain shortcomings are inherent with this method of analysis, including the assumption that the hypothetical appreciation or depreciation of the South African rand and pound sterling against the U.S. dollar occurred with all other variables held constant.